 The London Underground map was designed in 1931 by electrical draughtsman Harry Beck.
 Since then, many people have recreated the iconic design, some sticking exactly to the original concept, others putting their own twist on it.

-This year marks the sesquicentennial anniversary of the London Underground so freelance web developer John Galantini decided to create his own, particularly impressive, tribute to the infamous map (opens in new tab).
-While it may look like a simple PDF, it was, in fact, created entirely from HTML (opens in new tab), CSS (opens in new tab) and JavaScript (opens in new tab).
+This year marks the sesquicentennial anniversary of the London Underground so freelance web developer John Galantini decided to create his own, particularly impressive, tribute to the infamous map.
+While it may look like a simple PDF, it was, in fact, created entirely from HTML, CSS and JavaScript.

 To put things into context, these programming languages are set up primarily for the styling of web pages, so using them to create an illustration such as this takes a huge amount of time, skill and patience.